Youngkin says drug dealers should face murder charges for overdose deaths - NewsBreak

 Crowder said severe withdrawal symptoms start in a matter of hours after fentanyl use and the dope sickness kept her coming back, despite the risks.

 “I see girls coming in here and I just remember where I came from.
 They’re sweating.
 They’re sick.
 They can’t get out of bed.
 They can’t eat.
 They can’t even make a phone call because it hurts so bad and their body is screaming.
 It’s heartbreaking,” Crowder said.
-“You either have to get clean or you’re going to die.”‘Humbling’: Father of Dinwiddie fire victim shares new updates about his son’s condition
+“You either have to get clean or you’re going to die.”

 Crowder recently lost her son’s father to a fentanyl overdose.
 Whether they are struggling with substance abuse or not, she thinks dealers need to be held accountable for the growing death toll.